-The Hero's Journey: How to Write the Crossing the Threshold Scene
+Crossing the Threshold: How to Write This Important Hero's Journey Scene

 In order for your hero to embark on an epic journey, they must first cross a threshold and leave their ordinary world.
-In fact, the fifth stage of the Hero’s Journey is Crossing the Threshold.
-Here’s how to master this pivotal scene.
+In fact, Crossing the Threshold is the fifth important stage in every Hero’s Journey.
+But how do you write a scene like this?

-She’s trained with the Mentor and gathered her companions to her side.
+By the time your protagonist reaches this point in your story, they have been called to adventure.
+They’ve trained with the Mentor and gathered their companions to their side.

 Now what?

 If a Hero’s Journey story is going to keep a reader hooked, it needs to transition to its Second Act with thrills and new mysteries.
-Here’s how to absolutely nail this crucial step fo the Hero’s Journey.
+Here’s how to absolutely nail this crucial step for this application of story structure.

 First of all, what is a “threshold”?

-Think of the Threshold as the boundary between your hero’s familiar, comfortable home and the new, dangerous frontier.
+Think of your story’s threshold as the boundary between your hero’s familiar, comfortable home and the new, dangerous frontier.
 It is almost always depicted physically as some kind of boundary, like a fence, chasm, river, or wall.
-The physical boundary must be crossed — and often, the way back across is cut off or destroyed, further isolating the hero from all she knows, stranding her in the new world.
+The physical boundary must be crosse —and often, the way back across is cut off or destroyed, further isolating the hero from all they know, stranding them in the new world.

-I think of Samwise Gamgee pausing to say, “If I take one more step, that’s the farthest I’ll have ever gone from home.”
-I think of Neo taking the red pill, only to have his whole world as he knows it melt into digital nothingness.
-And I think of Marty McFly accelerating to 88 miles per hour and finding himself not in the parking lot of a mall, but in a bland field.
+I think of Samwise Gamgee in The Lord of the Rings pausing to say, “If I take one more step, that’s the farthest I’ll have ever gone from home.”
+I think of The Matrix, when Neo takes the red pill only to have his whole world as he knows it melt into digital nothingness.
+And I think of Marty McFly accelerating to 88 miles per hour in Back to the Future and finding himself not in the parking lot of a mall, but in a bland field, leaving Doc Brown behind.

-And, of course, one thinks of poor Dorothy, gazing about a world of color.
+And, of course, one thinks of poor Dorothy, gazing about a world of color as she steps into the magical land of Oz.

-To get your Hero’s Journey going, you need that hero to cross a physical barrier.
+The Hero’s Journey gets going when the hero ventures across a notable physical or temporal boundary.
 Without this crucial “first step,” it’ll be hard for your reader to know whether we’re actually on our way or not.

+But making the threshold impressive isn’t enough.
+It must be blocked by an imposing foe connected to the central conflict of the story.

 Guard the Threshold

 Another key element of this step in the journey is that of antagonism.
-In Joseph Campbell’s research (which led to the identification of this “monomyth,” the Hero’s Journey), he found a whole category of characters known as “Theshold Guardians,” characters who appear when the hero starts her quest.
+In Joseph Campbell’s research, he found a whole category of characters known as “Threshold Guardians,” characters who appear when the hero starts her quest.

 Sometimes they guard the threshold consciously, like literal castle guards or protectors of certain territory.
 Other times they guard it unconsciously, forcing the hero to act in a way that complicates the action.

-He crashes into a barn and is mistaken for an alien, thanks to 1950s science fiction comic books.
-Farm Peabody shoots at him with a shotgun and Marty has to flee again, this time running over one of the farmer’s pine trees (beginning a long series of timeline-altering choices that pay off repeated viewings).

-Neither force of antagonism is central to the film’s theme (live a life worth celebrating), and neither the terrorists nor Farmer Peabody play a role in George McFly’s resurrection or the Oedipus-inspired conflict between Marty and his mother.
-But they both force the hero, Marty, to make quick, desperate choices that lead to mistakes and missteps.
+Many of Harry’s first thresholds are revelations about the world of magic; however, they aren’t dangerous.
+Much of the first book serves to establish the “new” ordinary world for Harry, the world of magic.

+Eventually the plot does get dangerous, when Harry must stop Professor Quirrell from resurrecting Lord Voldemort.
+And while this isn’t the Crossing the Threshold scene, it is worth looking at the number of obstacles Harry, Ron, and Hermione must face when trying to retrieve the stone.
+Each of these challenges works as an example of a Threshold Guardian, from Fluffy to the charmed chess pieces.

-And that’s what makes a heroic journey exciting.
+And that’s what makes a heroic journey exciting: the way new environments force us to confront our deepest fears.

 How to Plan Your Threshold

 It’s important to plan your story with an open hand.
-Scenes like this will require multiple drafts — probably more attempts at them than you’d like!
+Scenes like this will require multiple drafts—probably more attempts at them than you’d like!

 But it’s essential to get the choices and stakes right.
 Here’s what I mean: